Analysis of the spring damper system

 X1[1:3,:]

-As we see the data read field, from simout we get a DataFrames structure containing time stamp and data fields.
+As we see the data reading field, from simout we get a DataFrames structure containing timestamp and data fields.
 We get a similar structure when reading WorkspaceArray.

-Now let's construct a comparative graph of the oscillations of the two bodies from our model.
-In this case, we get the acceleration from the sum of the impact forces with respect to the mass of the body.
+Now let's build a comparative graph of the oscillations of the two bodies from our model.
+In this case, from the sum of the impact forces in relation to body weight, we get acceleration.

-Then we calculate the velocity by integration.
-And at the expense of the second integration we obtain displacement, which in turn we log.
+Then, by integrating, we calculate the speed.
+And due to the second integration, we get a move, which in turn we log.

 using Plots # Подключения библиотеки построения графиков